Casecommons/pg_search/README.md

                           trigram: {} # trigram does not use tsvectors }

+*   In your config/application.rb you should set

+        config.active_record.schema_format = :sql

 Please note that the :against column is only used when the tsvector_column is not present for the search type.